Golf Exercises for Seniors: Enhance Flexibility and Performance

 - Reduced risk of lower back strain

-The Plank-to-Rotation exercise serves as the life-blood movement.
+The Plank-to-Rotation exercise is an important movement.
 Starting in a plank position, rotate the upper body while maintaining stability.
 This movement mirrors the controlled rotation needed in a golf swing.

 Lower Body Power Development

 A better golf game starts from the ground up.
-The focus lies on exercises that develop “ground force reaction” – power that transfers from legs through the core to the club.
+Focus on exercises that develop “ground force reaction,” which is power that transfers from your legs through your core to the club.

-The Golf Squat builds optimal lower body strength by mimicking the stance position.
+The Golf Squat builds strong lower body muscles by mimicking the stance position.
 Players stand with feet shoulder-width apart and lower themselves while maintaining their golf posture’s spine angle.
 This builds stability needed for consistent drives.

-The Single-Leg Bridge works especially when you have to improve hip strength and stability.
-Strengthening one side at a time develops balanced power for proper weight transfer during swings.
+The Single-Leg Bridge is especially effective for improving hip strength and stability.
+Strengthening one side at a time develops balanced power, which helps with proper weight transfer during swings.

-Note that this approach builds functional power that directly improves golf performance.
-Each exercise serves a specific purpose, from the grip pressure needed for precise putting to the leg drive required for powerful drives.
+This approach builds power that directly improves golf performance.
+Each exercise has a specific purpose, from the grip pressure needed for precise putting to the leg drive required for powerful drives.

 Creating Your Progressive Exercise Plan